edgexfoundry/device-rfid-llrp-go/README.md

 [test_helper]: internal/llrp/test_helpers.go

 ## Footnotes
-### Notes on configuration.toml
+### Notes on configuration.yaml
-- Modifying the `configuration.toml` file will require you to rebuild the docker image and re-deploy using the new image
+- Modifying the `configuration.yaml` file will require you to rebuild the docker image and re-deploy using the new image
-- Any modifications made to the `configuration.toml` file will be ignored if this is not the first time you have deployed the service and EdgeX Consul is enabled.
+- Any modifications made to the `configuration.yaml` file will be ignored if this is not the first time you have deployed the service and EdgeX Consul is enabled.
-  - Consul will always overwrite any modifications to the toml.
+  - Consul will always overwrite any modifications to the yaml.
   - To get around this behavior, you may delete the whole configuration group for this service within [EdgeX Consul][consul_devices].